paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 **(i) Destruction of unintentionally acquired information** In circumstances involving the unintentional acquisition by an electronic, mechanical, or other surveillance device of the contents of any communication, under circumstances in which a person has a reasonable expectation of privacy and a warrant would be required for law enforcement purposes, and if both the sender and all intended recipients are located within the United States, such contents shall be destroyed upon recognition, unless the Attorney General determines that the contents indicate a threat of death or serious bodily harm to any person.

-**(j) Notification of emergency employment of electronic surveillance; contents; postponement, suspension or elimination** If an emergency employment of electronic surveillance is authorized under [section 1805(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1805/e&num=0&edition=prelim) and a subsequent order approving the surveillance is not obtained, the judge shall cause to be served on any United States person named in the application and on such other United States persons subject to electronic surveillance as the judge may determine in his discretion it is in the interest of justice to serve, notice of—
+**(j) Notification of emergency employment of electronic surveillance; contents; postponement, suspension or elimination** If an emergency employment of electronic surveillance is authorized under subsection (e) or (f) of [section 1805 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1805) and a subsequent order approving the surveillance is not obtained, the judge shall cause to be served on any United States person named in the application and on such other United States persons subject to electronic surveillance as the judge may determine in his discretion it is in the interest of justice to serve, notice of—

 (1) the fact of the application;